MillerLabFTW/ShopBot-PDMS-Printer/PDMS Printing Instructions.md

 ### Materials Preparation

-We are using non-flowing PDMS: [?]
+We are using non-flowing PDMS: [Dow Corning SE 1700] (http://www.dowcorning.com/applications/search/products/details.aspx?prod=01707116&type=PROD)
 The mix of PDMS follows a 10 of base: 1 of catalyst.

 1. Grab a 60mL syringe.
 This is where we will deposit the materials.
 Remove the plunger at this time.